hehesnail/Daily_Notes/paper_notes/mapping_spatial_accelerator.md

 Plan to leverage MAESTRO to implement a **dataflow auto-tuner** to find an optimal dataflow on the specified DNN model and hardware configuration.
 With the optimal dataflow, we plan to extend our infrastructure to **automatically generate RTL**, facilitating end-to-end DNN acceleration flow.

 ## Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators (PACT 2021)

+Basic idea: current analytic cost model for spatital accelerator lies in single domain which is not practical in other domain, thus based on mlir, one can reuse the already aviable models via unified IR.

+Aspect: Analytic model for spatial accelerator reusing.

 ### Contributions
 * provide a plug-and-play unified ecosystem to quickly evaluate tensor operations in various domains such as ML and HPC on spatial accelerators leveraging the MLIR infrastructure.